Driverless vehicles for disabled

 SEE INFOGRAPHIC: Driverless buses: changes to regulations, town planning and safety [PDF] External link, opens in new window.

 Europe is moving towards this type of transport, the sustainable mobility option of the future.
-In January, Stockholm (Sweden) introduced a prototype driverless shuttle bus which, since then, has been sharing the roads and streets with pedestrians, cyclists and other vehicles.
+Stockholm (Sweden) introduced a prototype driverless shuttle bus which, since then, has been sharing the roads and streets with pedestrians, cyclists and other vehicles.
 It travels at a top speed of 24 km/h and is fitted with access ramps for people with mobility problems.

 The driverless bus has also made its presence known in Spain.
 Last April a smart vehicle was tested in Talavera de la Reina (in the province of Toledo), where it covered a full route while offering its passengers multimedia content and digital services.
+Later, in 2020, Madrid launched its own self-driving bus on the campus of the Autonomous University of Madrid (UAM), with the capacity of up to twelve passengers.
+However, after an accident when the vehicle braked suddenly causing a car to crash into it, its service has operated intermittently.

 A number of companies have developed connected urban transport solutions designed to monitor public bus services.
 The aim is to automate the management and maintenance of this service and to provide cities with more effective road traffic control tools.